 U.S. Soccer was originally known as the United States of America Football Association.
 It formed on April 5, 1913 and on August 15 of that year was accepted as one of the earliest member organizations of FIFA and the first from North and Central America.
 The affiliation was temporary and at the following year’s FIFA Congress in 1914, the USFA, as it was abbreviated at the time, was accepted as a full FIFA member along with the Spanish federation.
 The governing body of the sport in the United States did not have the wordsoccer in its name until 1945, when it became the United States Soccer Football Association.
 It did not drop the word football from its name until 1974, when it became the United States Soccer Federation.

-The United States men’s national soccer team, often referred to as the USMNT, represents the United States of America in international association football (soccer) competitions.
+The United States men’s national soccer team, often referred to as the USMNT, represents the United States in international association football (soccer) competitions.
 It is controlled by the United States Soccer Federation and competes in CONCACAF (the Confederation of North, Central American and Caribbean Association Football).
-The team is ranked 28th in the world according to the FIFA World Rankings, and 26th in the World Football Elo Ratings.
+The team is ranked 19th in the world according to the FIFA World Rankings, and 17th in the World Football Elo Ratings.
 They have appeared in the last six FIFA World Cups and hosted the 1994 edition.

 FIFA Coach of the Year 2012 - Pia Sundhage